tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 ## Objective

-Enable the tfjs-node backend to run tflite models and support accelerating those models with a Coral accelerator in a standardized manner agnostic to the form factor of the Coral device.
+Enable TensorFlow.js to run tflite models in Node and support accelerating those models with a Coral accelerator in a standardized manner agnostic to the form factor of the Coral device.

 Currently the Coral device is available in multiple form factors:

-1. As a standalone USB dongle that can be plugged into an edge device such as a Raspberry Pi.
+1. As a [standalone USB dongle](https://coral.ai/products/accelerator/) that can be plugged into an edge device such as a Raspberry Pi.
 This will be the primary device form factor to support.
 2. Directly integrated onboard with the developer kit such as the [Tinker Edge T](https://tinker-board.asus.com/product/tinker-edge-t.html).
 3. Via PCIe interface such as [this offering from Asus](https://iot.asus.com/products/AI-accelerator/AI-Accelerator-PCIe-Card/).

 If the Linux driver (libedgetpu.so) provides access to all form factors, then an interface to this driver from Node should be provided via TensorFlow.js APIs such that the user can specify the correct interface and send arbitary TFLite models to the Coral accelerator for ML inference.

 As TensorFlow.js models in the model.json format can not be executed on the Coral accelerators directly, we will only support the loading of TFLite models via our API to be deployed to Coral accelerators.
-Conversion of TensorFlow.js models to this format requiredby the Coral device is outside of scope of this proposal but could be investigated if large enough demand in the future.
+Conversion of TensorFlow.js models to this format required by the Coral device is outside of scope of this proposal but could be investigated if large enough demand in the future.

 ## Motivation